mxashlynn/CuteSV/Documentation/SPEC.md

     - For example, `ModelID:110000`.
     - Note that the delimiter used by this key-value pair is a single colon character (ASCII 58, Unicode U+003A `:`).
 - The Header is followed by one or more Grid Collections.
-- Each Grid Collection begins with a Sub-Header.
+- Each Grid Collection begins with a Subheader.
-    - Like the Header proper, only the first Field of a Sub-Header is populated, containing the internal name of the collected data.
+    - Like the Header proper, only the first Field of a Subheader is populated, containing the internal name of the collected data.
-    - For example, `ParquetStatuses` for a grid of ParquetStatus objects.
+    - For example, `ParquetStatuses` names a grid of ParquetStatus objects.
 - Each Grid Collection is concluded by a set of Records.
     - There are precisely as many Records per Grid Collection as there are Fields in the Header, so that all Grid Collections represent square arrays of data.
     - Because the size of each Grid Collection is known in advance, no termination marker is required.